-Despite their ironclad following, some products are superior to others (just being honest!), and as people who—quite literally—receive and try hundreds of products every month, we're pretty good judges of formulaic character.
-Ahead, we're sharing the 11 best Glossier products we're truly obsessed with and have rebought after ravaging our initial free ones.
+Despite its ironclad following, some products are superior to others (just being honest!), and as people who—quite literally—receive and try hundreds of products every month, we're pretty good judges of formulaic character.
+Ahead, we're sharing the 13 best Glossier products we're truly obsessed with and have rebought after ravaging our initial free ones.
 Keep scrolling!
 Your beauty editor–approved Glossier shopping guide awaits.

 I, like basically every other human being on the planet, have a major love for Boy Brow.
 It's the brand's top seller, after all!
 That said, I buy the clear formula because I actually prefer my brows in a pretty natural state.
 (If I have any sparse areas, I simply fill them in with Brow Flick—more on that below.)